IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ## Generated HTML

 Every attempt is made to generate CSS that can be understood and modified.
-Code generation creates HTML div’s for two independent reasons:
+Code generation creates HTML divs for two independent reasons:

 - To group elements in either a column or row for Flexbox layout
 - To apply theme CSS to a nested child component